Sh1v4nk/ToDoList/README.md

 # ToDoList

-This is a simple ToDo List application that I'm currently working on.
+This is a simple ToDoList application that I'm currently working on.

 ## Table of Contents